ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

 1. Navigate to the cloned `working-with-health-tool/template-generation` directory.

-2. Run the tool with the [required arguments](#template-generation-command-options) to generate the Ballerina APIs.
+2. Run the tool with the [required command options](#template-generation-command-options) to generate the Ballerina APIs.

     >**Note:** This example uses the [definitions files](https://github.com/ballerina-guides/healthcare-samples/tree/main/working-with-health-tool/template-generation/ig-uscore/definitions) downloaded from the **JSON Definitions ZIP archive** of the [US Core implementation guide](https://build.fhir.org/ig/HL7/US-Core/downloads.html) to generate the templates.